chfm/chfm.github.io/content/forums.md

 </div>
 <div class="row">
   <div class="col-12 col-sm-4 order-sm-1 order-2">
-    <p> A Forum is offered on most Sundays from 9:45 to 10:45 a.m. from late August
+    <p>A Forum is offered on most Sundays from 9:45 to 10:45 a.m. from late August
       through late June.
 Forums are offered to enhance and deepen our spiritual lives.</p>
+    <p>During the COVID-19 crisis Forums will move to an online format</p>
     <p>The Adult Religious Education Committee schedules Forums that offer a
       wide variety of topics as related to Quaker faith and practice, social issues, personal sharings, outside speakers, Chapel Hill Friends Meeting Committees, etc. (There is no Forum on the third Sunday of each month, which is the 9:00 a.m.
 Meeting for Worship with Attention to Business.)</p>
   </div>
   <div class="col-12 col-sm-8 order-sm-2 order-1">